Intermediate energy proton irradiation: rapid, high-fidelity materials testing for fusion and fission energy systems: Predicting and reducing irradiation-induced radioactivity

 Representative values for neutron energy spectra and fluxes were taken from the FISPACT materials handbooks for fast breeder reactors~\cite{Gilbert2015b} and high flux reactors~\cite{Gilbert2015a}.
 Initial simulations ouput a doserate in DPA/day, which was used to calculate the time of irradiation needed to reach 1 DPA.
 This irradiation time to 1DPA was used as the time input for further simulations.

 Proton spectra and fluxes were set to be representative of a realistic proton irradiation experiment, as is described later in section~\ref{Sec:Validate}.
-Proton spectra were calculated assuming a sample thickness of 150um, which is shown in section~\ref{Sec:temp} to enable bulk property measurement while limiting temperature differences due to beam-heating.
+Proton spectra were calculated assuming a sample thickness of \SI{150}{\micro\meter}, which is shown in section~\ref{Sec:temp} to enable bulk property measurement while limiting temperature differences due to beam-heating.
 SRIM range tables were used to determine how much material was exposed to each proton energy as the proton beam degraded from its initial energy (12 MeV) to its exit energy ($\sim$ 3-5 MeV).
-These input spectrum files can be found in the appendix [to be added].
-Proton fluxes were set to $6.24*10^{14}cm^{-2}s^{-1}$ to represent a beam current density of 1uA/mm$^{2}$ (representative of values used in~\cite{Jepeal}).
+Proton fluxes were set to $6.24\times10^{14}~cm^{-2}s^{-1}$ to represent a beam current density of \SI{1}{\micro\ampere}/mm$^{2}$ (representative of values used in~\cite{Jepeal}).
 Dose-rates were calculated from TRIM simulations using the methodology described by equation~\ref{Eq:DPA_rate}, and using the displacement energies specified in the FISPACT user manual\cite{SUBLET2017}.
 These dose-rates were then converted into time of irradiation needed to reach 1DPA which was used as an input to FISPACT.

 Materials were chosen to be representative of a wide span of engineering-relevant materials for future nuclear applications.
 Two structural materials - a stainless steel and a nickel alloy - and two functional, high-heat-flux materials - a high-purity tungsten and a precipitate-hardened copper alloy - were selected as a subset of relevant materials.
 Material compositions were taken from published work on fusion reactor relevant materials: compositions for ITER-grade (IG) stainless steel 316, ITER-grade CuCrZr, and ITER-grade tungsten were each taken from ITER materials handbooks~\cite{Davis1996}, using the maximum allowable impurity levels.
 The composition for Incoloy 908 was taken from a data handbook published by the Plasma Science and Fusion Center at Massachusetts Institute of Technology~\cite{Toma1994}, using maximum allowable impurity limits.
 Each of these materials has tightly controlled impurity limits in order to be minimally activating.
 Material compositions are summarized in table~\ref{Tab:comp}.